doubleleft/hook/README.md

 In order to deploy with Saltstack:

 Make sure you already have Salt installed.
-If not you could do it like this:
+If not you can do it like this:

 ```bash
 curl -L https://bootstrap.saltstack.com | sudo sh
 ```

 Our salt formula accept some parameters.
-You could do like this if deploying through command line:
+If deploying through command line:

 ```bash
 cd your/directory/root/project
 sudo salt-call -c salt state.highstate pillar='{project_path: your/directory/root/path, project_username: your-ssh-username, proj_name: hook, domain_name: hook.mydomain.com}'
 ```

-If you are deploying through vagrant itself through [vagrant-linode](https://github.com/displague/vagrant-linode), [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean) or [vagrant-aws](https://github.com/mitchellh/vagrant-aws) for example, you could fill the salt pillar arguments right into `Vagrantfile`, like this, for ex:
+If you are deploying inside vagrant itself through [vagrant-linode](https://github.com/displague/vagrant-linode), [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean) or [vagrant-aws](https://github.com/mitchellh/vagrant-aws) for example, you could fill the salt pillar arguments right into `Vagrantfile`, like this, for ex:

 ```ruby
   config.vm.provision :salt do |salt|